PolymerSearch/apidocs/source/includes/datasets.md

 password | false | Required only in case of sharing: password-protected, Validation: min 6 characters. incremental_update | In case you are passing incremental updates only primary_key | Yes if incremental_update = true | name of the column

-Note: One of 'url' or 'file' parameter is required.